VILLASframework/documentation/node/Configuration.md

 				type = "ts"
 			}
 		)
 	}
 ]
 ```

 Every path can have the following settings:

-## in, out (list of strings: node-names) {#node-config-path-in-out}
+## in (list of strings: node-names | mapping expression) {#node-config-path-in}

-The `in` and `out` settings expect the name of the source and destination node.
+The `in` settings expects the name of one or more source nodes or mapping expressions.

+## out (list of strings: node-names) {#node-config-path-out}

-The `out` setting itself is allowed to be list of nodes.
+The `out` setting expects the name of one or more destination nodes.
-This enables 1-to-n distribution of simulation data.
+Each sample which is processed by the path will be sent to each of the destination nodes.

 ## enabled (boolean) {#node-config-path-enabled}